For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Many high-end restaurants offer early bird specials for diners who visit earlier in the evening.

 These are normally called 'pre-theatre' deals.
-Traditionally, the idea was that you come for a quick meal before heading off to the theatre.
+Traditionally, the idea is that you have a quick meal before heading to the theatre.
 They give you a few courses at a discounted price as they know you'll be in and out pretty quickly.

-The menu is set and normally there's not much choice involved.
-For example, it could be three courses with only two options to choose from per course.
-However, the prices are normally much lower than if you choose from the normal menu.
+The menu is set and there's usually not much choice involved.
+For example, it could be three courses with only two options per course.
+However, the prices tend to be lower than the normal menu.

-Note that pre-theatres aren't normally offered on weekends.
+Note that pre-theatres aren't always offered on weekends.

 And if you are planning to see a show, read our tips on getting free or cheap theatre tickets.